dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 This article shows you how to create a per-app VPN profile, and assign this profile to your apps.
 Use these steps to create a seamless per-app VPN experience for your end users.
 For most VPNs that support per-app VPN, the user opens an app, and automatically connects to the VPN.

 Some VPNs allow username and password authentication with per-app VPN.
-However, this experience isn't seamless because users need to enter a username and password to connect to the VPN.
+Meaning, users need to enter a username and password to connect to the VPN.

 ## Per-app VPN with Zscaler

 Zscaler Private Access (ZPA) integrates with Azure Active Directory (Azure AD) for authentication.
-If you're using ZPA, you don't need the [trusted certificate](#create-a-trusted-certificate-profile) or a [SCEP or PKCS certificate](#create-a-scep-or-pkcs-certificate-profile) profiles (described in this article).
+When using ZPA, you don't need the [trusted certificate](#create-a-trusted-certificate-profile) or [SCEP or PKCS certificate](#create-a-scep-or-pkcs-certificate-profile) profiles (described in this article).
 If you have a per-app VPN profile set up for Zscaler, opening one of the associated apps doesn't automatically connect to ZPA.
 Instead, the user needs to sign into the Zscaler app first.
 Then, remote access is limited to the associated apps.

 ## Prerequisites for per-app VPN